-A look at baby animals in a range of habitats, exploring how their parents look after them, and how they learn, grow and thrive
+A look at baby animals in a range of habitats, exploring how their parents look after them, and how they learn, grow and thrive.

-This book introduces young children to baby animals in rainforest habitats, exploring how their parents look after them, and how they learn, grow and thrive.
+This book introduces young children to baby animals in ocean habitats, exploring how their parents look after them, and how they learn, grow and thrive.
 Clear and friendly text, suitable for children aged 5+, is complemented by beautiful photographs of animal babies in their natural environment.

 Part of the Animal Babies series looking at baby animals on farms, in the oceans and rainforests, and in snowy habitats.

 Sarah Ridley has an enduring interest in history, the natural world and many other topics which has made her work as an editor and writer of children's information books endlessly fascinating.
 Some of her books have been shortlisted or longlisted for information book awards, including Dear Jelly Family Letters from the First World War and Suffragettes and the Fight for the Vote.
 Sarah lives in Colchester with her husband and her student daughter's guinea pigs.